Aziz-Zeghal/FinalProject_2025_aziz.zeghal/README.md

 ### Model 1: ALS
 The Alternating Least Squares (ALS) model was initialy implemented using the `implicit` library, and later changed to `pyspark.ml.recommendation` for better scalability.
 This library enables hyperparameter tuning and model evaluation using cross-validation.

-I encountered problems training the ALS model only with the `small_matrix.csv` dataset.
-So I used the sparse dataset `big_matrix.csv` instead.
+I encountered problems training the ALS model with the `big_matrix.csv` dataset.
+So I used the dataset `small_matrix.csv` instead.

+This model uses small_matrix's information only (watch_ratio).
+For evaluation, `kuairec_caption_category.csv` was used to get the caption of the recommended videos.

+### Model 2: Two-Tower Neural Network